-Why You Should Ditch Fermented Foods if You Have Candida
+Fermented Foods to Avoid if You Have Candida

-In my many years of treating patients for Candida overgrowth, I saw a surprising number of people who were surprised to learn that eating fermented foods isn’t the way to go.
-A number of Candida treatment plans suggest adding fermented foods to your diet to feed the good bacteria in your gut.
-While fermented foods do feed your gut’s population of probiotics, they also feed Candida.
-What’s more, some fermented foods are already yeast-containing, and can directly contribute to Candida overgrowth.
+In my many years of treating patients for Candida overgrowth, I saw a surprising number of people who were surprised to learn that eating fermented foods could actually be making their condition worse.
+That’s probably because a number of Candida treatment plans suggest adding fermented foods to your diet to feed the good bacteria in your gut.
+While fermented foods do feed your gut’s population of beneficial probiotics, they also feed Candida.
+What’s more, some fermented foods are already yeast-containing, and can directly contribute to your gut’s overgrown population of Candida albicans.
 This is exactly why I recommend everyone dealing with Candida remove fermented foods from their diet.

-Let’s discuss how you can overcome Candida overgrowth by eliminating fermented foods and restoring the friendly bacteria that keep Candida in check with the help of my Candida Breakthrough® Program.
+Let’s discuss how you can overcome Candida overgrowth by eliminating fermented foods and restore the friendly bacteria that keep Candida in check.

 A Recap on Candida

+So, what exactly is Candida?
 Candida is a yeast—a simple fungus—that is naturally present in your digestive tract.
-It helps you digest what you eat, and assists in drawing nutrients from those foods.
-Your body only needs a very small amount of Candida to perform these essential functions, and the “good” bacteria in your gut generally keep Candida levels from getting out of control.1 However, there are several common circumstances that can easily lead to Candida overwhelming your “good” bacteria.
+It helps you digest what you eat, and assists in drawing nutrients from food.
+Your body only needs a very small amount of Candida to perform these essential functions.
+Normally, the “good” bacteria in your gut keep Candida levels from getting out of control, however, there are several common circumstances that can easily lead to Candida overwhelming your “good” bacteria.
 These include:

 - A high carb and high sugar diet, which can fuel the growth of Candida